Towards an unified theory for testing statistical hypothesis: Multinormal mean with nuisance covariance matrix

-Besides, one of the disadvantages for using Bayesian notions to define the level of significance may require extensive numerical computations to get the critical values when $p\geq 4$.
+Thus, one of the disadvantages arises: using Bayesian notions to define the level of significance may require extensive numerical computations to get the critical values when $p\geq 4$.

-As a consequence, for a specific test when the rejected probability under null hypothesis depends on the nuisance parameter ${\mbSigma}$, its power properties such as similarity, unbiasedness and uniformly more powerful phenomenon relative to other tests may be totally different if the different ways of obtaining crirical values are adopted.
-In this paper, we regard the different ways of obtaing crirical values for a specific test as the different kinds of definitions of significance level for that specific test.
-The way to give a new definition of the level of significance can be viewed as a way to dig up the insight information of null hypothesis.
+As a consequence, for a specific test when the rejected probability under null hypothesis depends on the nuisance parameter ${\mbSigma}$, its power properties such as similarity, unbiasedness and uniformly more powerful phenomenon relative to other tests may be completely different if different ways of obtaining critical values are adopted.
+In this paper, we regard these different ways of obtaining critical values for a specific test as different kinds of definitions of significance level for that specific test.
+To give a new definition of the level of significance can be viewed as a way to dig up the insight information of null hypothesis.
 Of course, there are other approaches to define the level of significance other than using Bayesian notions and maximum principle.